davitkalantaryan/old-crash_investigator/README.md

-# crash_investigator
+# pitz-sps-private
-The repository with sources for helping to investigate crashes
+To have IDE files for PITZ SPS repository